AILAB-CEFET-RJ/deracbot/README.md

 npm install
 ```

+**Note for command 2**: login using the same Google account in wich the project was created.

+**Note for commands 3 and 4**: avoid overriding repository **FILES** while configuring a new step up.

 **Optional**: check the installation.
-The following commands should print node version v18.16.0 or greater and npm version 9.7.1 or greater:
+The following commands should print node version v18.16.0 or greater and npm version 9.5.1 or greater:

 ```bash
 node --version